Amiejohnstone18/willow_flowers/README.md

 ## Content
 Customer Testimonials were written by friends Maddy Darvell, Bill Mold and Daisy Lewis.

-All flower descriptions were written by me.
+All product descriptions were written by me.

 ## Media